 In addition to these symptoms, women diagnosed with PCOS have a higher chance of developing more serious health complications.

 According to the CDC, PCOS is linked to several risk factors, including:

 - Heart disease

 Treatment for PCOS

-Dr. Hamilton added that women diagnosed with PCOS can take steps to alleviate symptoms and improve their health.
+Dr. Prettyman added that women diagnosed with PCOS can take steps to alleviate symptoms and improve their health.